Send add requests to Veeva OpenData

 Sending the records to OpenData for ownership reduces stewardship cost for customers and improves data quality.

 Note: Add requests cannot be sent to third-party data providers using this feature.

 The feature is not enabled by default.
 Contact Veeva Support to enable it for your Network instance.

 Set user permissions

-When the feature is enabled, administrators can determine which group of users have access to the Send to OpenData button by assigning the permission on the data visibility profile.
+When the feature is enabled, Administrators can determine which group of users have access to the Send to OpenData button by assigning a permission on the data visibility profile.